ChrisDuffley/stationPlaylist/readme.md

 ## Version 15.5-LTS

+Note: 15.5A-LTS replaces 15.5 due to changes to location of new add-on files.

+* 15.5A-LTS: Changed where updates are downloaded from for long-term support releases.
+Installing this version is mandatory.
 * Improved responsiveness and reliability when using the add-on to switch to Studio, either using focus to Studio command from other programs or when an encoder is connected and NVDA is told to switch to Studio when this happens.
 If Studio is minimized, Studio window will be shown as unavailable.
 If so, restore Studio window from system tray.
 * If editing carts while Cart Explorer is active, it is no longer necessary to reenter Cart Explorer to view updated cart assignments when Cart Edit mode is turned off.
 Consequently, Cart Explorer reentry message is no longer announced.
 * Corrected user interface presentation for SPL add-on settings dialog.